YowSiaoKang/tp/docs/UserGuide.md

 ### Exporting to CSV: `export`

 Exports data to a comma-separated values (CSV) file located at `[JAR file location]/data`.
-Both persons and assignments are exported as `persons.csv` and `assignments.csv` respectively.
+Both volunteers and assignments are exported as `persons.csv` and `assignments.csv` respectively.

 <div markdown="block" class="alert alert-info">